choden-dev/ajazz-launchpad/README.md

     - The backend which runs on the host device to interface between the launchpad and OS
 - [`messaging`]
     - Facilitates the communication between the backend and any other consumers
+- [`config-frontend`]
+    - GUI for configuring the different settings for the launchpad

 ### Rust guidelines